paperbottle11/cscapstone/logbook/logbook.md

 <h4>TicTacToe:</h4>
 I added comments to the code and fixed the bug where the opponent would place the "O" over an already-filled space.
 I solved it by checking if the space is already filled, then generating another move if it is.

+<h3>10/4/23</h3>
+<h4>WebGen:</h4>
+I played around with using multiple responses to build up the website instead generating it all in one response.
+However, this proved to create formatting and encoding issues.
+Currently, the method of generating the website all at once is the best working, but the prompt has been modified.
+The modifications, which primarily shortended it, led to poorer quality websites.
+I may have to revert to past prompt.

+<h4>TicTacToe:</h4>
+This project has been terminated.